Keen to be better equipped to serve God in your church, workplace, home?

 - At least two units drawn from QTC’s wide range of electives in the practical studies area – you can choose what you would like to do based on whatever your ministry intentions are.
 We offer units in missions, preaching, pastoral skills and methods, Christian leadership, youth & children’s ministries, and Christian worship.
 Please note that not all units are offered every year, and some may be offered in the same timetable slots as others units that you might like to do – consult the latest timetable.

-- Any student who is likely to want to continue on to the Bachelor of Ministries (BMin) should include CH324 and Intro to NT Greek A (LA004A) in their course plan.
-If you wish to continue on to the Bachelor of Theology (BTh), you will also need to take Intro to NT Greek B (LA004B) in addition to these units.
+- Any student who is likely to want to continue on to the Bachelor of Ministry (BMin) should include The Reformation (CH006-612) and New Testament Greek A (LA005-612) in their course plan.
+If you wish to continue on to the Bachelor of Theology (BTh), you will also need to take Intro to New Testament Greek B (LA006-612) in addition to these units.